StraitsX/EIPs/EIPS/eip-pbmrc1.md

 In order to allow the implementors of this PBM standard to have maximum flexibility in the way they structure the PBM business logic, a PBM can implement this interface in two ways:

 - directly by declaring that (`contract ContractName is InterfaceName`); or
 - indirectly by adding all functions from this interface into the contract.
-The indirect method allows the contract to implement one or more interfaces.
+The indirect method allows the contract to implement additional interfaces.

 ### PBM token details